Canterbury Campus Open Day

 Graduates may also look at the private sector for security related and investigative roles too.

-It is important to note that the knowledge and skills that you gain from doing a criminal investigation degree are transferable to other careers and therefore you could embark on a wide range of career pathways, and should not feel tied to the professions listed above.
+It is important to note that the knowledge and skills that you gain from undertaking a criminal investigation degree are transferable to other careers and therefore you could embark on a wide range of career pathways, and should not feel tied to the professions or other opportunities listed above.

-Some students opt to undertake further research, and go on to study Masters by research on criminal investigation topics of their choice.
+Some students opt to undertake further research, and go on to study Masters by Research postgraduate degrees on criminal investigation topics of their choice.
 Others opt to study at Masters level either with a different department (i.e. Law), or at another university that offers postgraduate courses of their choice.

 The course is ideal for anyone aiming for a career within the police service as well as those looking to go into other roles within the law enforcement and security sector.
 The course material provides students with all the necessary knowledge as well as the necessary skills for the practical application of it within a working environment.
 The staff themselves have a vast knowledge from their own careers within policing, allowing them to provide invaluable guidance to the students.AlexGraduate